 QUT Library supports the university's research community throughout the research lifecycle by providing services, resources and training to help meet our real world research priorities.

-- IFN001: Advanced Information Research Skills (AIRS): a mandatory coursework requirement for Higher Degree Research (HDR) students enrolled in a Doctor of Philosophy (PhD) or Master of Philosophy (MPhil).
+Including IFN001: Advanced Information Research Skills (AIRS): a mandatory coursework requirement for Higher Degree Research (HDR) students enrolled in a Doctor of Philosophy (PhD), Master of Philosophy (MPhil) or Doctor of Education.

 - The QUT open access policy, including advice on different models of open access and open scholarship practices across different disciplines.